alecazam/kram/hlslparser/README.md

 * HLSL 2021 (latest) can distinguish structs with same types as unique
 * HLSL 2018 (default for DXC) can't tell structs apart if contain same types
 * HLSL added to clang
+* After 30 years, HLSL still does not have u/char support, and only
+* added u/short support in 6.2.
+So pack/unpack needed for SSBO.
 * https://github.com/Microsoft/DirectXShaderCompiler/blob/main/docs/SPIR-V.rst#subpass-inputs
 * https://clang.llvm.org/docs/HLSL/HLSLSupport.html#:~:text=HLSL%20uses%20templates%20to%20define,case%20and%20issues%20a%20diagnostic.
 * https://devblogs.microsoft.com/directx/announcing-hlsl-2021/